Spark R&D Surge Pro Review

 The straps, lean adjusters, and heel risers are a critical component to the efficiency of a binding.
 Spark has thought this through so you can enjoy the benefits while on the skin track.

-The value question for the Surge Pro is fascinating.
-It depends on who you are and what your goals are.
+The value question for the Surge Pro is fascinating, and it depends on who you are and what your goals are.
 It is absolutely a great binding; it's objectively lighter than the standard Surge, and weight is an important feature for climbing mountains.
-It also costs about 30% more than the standard Surge, which is itself an excellent binding.
+It also costs about 30% more than the standard Surge, which is also an excellent binding.
 If the extra cost is a minor issue for you, go for the Surge Pro.
 If you like Sparks, but the cost of building your splitboard kit is causing anxiety, pick the standard Surge and don't sweat the difference.
-Compared to other options on the market that have custom aluminum hardware like the Karakoram Prime-X hardware, the price is very reasonable.
-The value of this binding allowed it to win a Top Pick for Best Ratio of Response to Gram to Dollar.
+Compared to other options on the market that also have custom aluminum hardware like the Karakoram Prime-X hardware, the price is very reasonable.

 The Spark R&D Surge Pro is a great binding that comes at a price premium relative to other excellent Spark R&D bindings.
 If your splitboard prominently features carbon fiber and was handmade by devout splitboard craftspeople, and you are choosing between the best components you can find with little concern for cost, then the Surge Pro is a strong choice.